Green Technology: Build an Electronic Soil Moisture Sensor to Conserve Water

 Assembling the Circuit

-If this is your first time using a breadboard, refer to the Science Buddies resource How to Use a Breadboard.
+If this is your first time using a breadboard, refer to the Science Buddies resource How to Use a Breadboard for Electronics and Circuits.
 Assemble your soil moisture sensor circuit on a breadboard, as shown in the slideshow and described in Table 1.
 For advanced students, see the Help section for a circuit schematic and detailed description of how the circuit works.

 |4011 NAND gate||